UA College Savings Plan Hosts MOLLY OF DENALI World Premiere

 The event included the first public showing of the new PBS children’s animated series based on the life of an Athabascan child living near Denali National Park,and activities for children ages 3-9 and their families.

 The UA College Savings Plan worked tirelessly on the red carpet event that gave children a taste of Molly’s life in fictional village of Qyah, Alaska.
 The lobby of UAF’s Charles W. Davis Concert Hall was filled with multiple kids activity areas and demonstrations.
-Children decorated a drum, learned an Alaska Native dance taught by the Pavva Iñupiaq Dancers, played basketball and pressed a plant.
-They also watched wood carving and beading demonstrations.
-There was also a MOLLY OF DENALI themed photo booth Each child received a MOLLY OF DENALI backpack and a Suki (Molly’s dog) plush dog.
+Children decorated a drum, learned an Alaska Native dance taught by the Pavva Iñupiaq Dancers, and shot hoops at a basketball station.
+The UA Museum of the North hosted a station where children created a plant press and animal tracks poster.
+There were wood carving and beading demonstrations.
+A MOLLY OF DENALI themed photo booth was set up.
+Each child received a MOLLY OF DENALI backpack and a Suki (Molly’s dog) plush dog.

 The UAF Troth Yeddha’ dancers led the audience into the Davis Concert Hall with dancing and drumming.
 The dancers performed several dances and invited the audience to participate.
 Before the screening began, the audience heard from the creator of the series, Dorothea Gillim and the creative producer, Princess Daazhraii Johnson.